github-education-resources/hackconviii/.github/ISSUE_TEMPLATE/scavenger-hunt.md

 Tell us a little bit about something you learned or were surprised by.

 🥚
-Share with us a screenshot of what you found 😁 be sure to include your computer's clock in the screenshot to verify you've found the surprise yourself 🎉
+Share a screenshot of what you found with `@elisemoe from Github` on Discord 😁 be sure to include your computer's clock in the screenshot to verify you've found the surprise yourself 🎉

+- [ ] I have shared a screenshot of the 🥚 with @elisemoe on Discord